-1 Module name 57463 Business and Human Rights in Latin America 5 ECTS 2 Courses / lectures Seminar: Business and Human Rights in Latin America (2 SWS) The participation in the seminar is mandatory.
-5 ECTS 3 Lecturers Prof. Dr. Almut Schilling-Vacaflor del Carpio
+1 Module name 57463 Business and Human Rights in Latin America 5 ECTS 2 Courses / lectures Courses / lectures Seminar: Business and Human Rights in Latin America (2 SWS) 5 ECTS The participation in the seminar is mandatory.
+3 Lecturers Prof. Dr. Almut Schilling-Vacaflor del Carpio

-4 Module coordinator Prof. Dr. Almut Schilling-Vacaflor del Carpio Human rights have been comprehensively recognized by Latin American states, including social rights, Indigenous peoples' rights, environmental rights, and new types of rights, such as the rights of nature and to "buen vivir" (good living).
+4 Module coordinator Prof. Dr. Almut Schilling-Vacaflor del Carpio 5 Contents Human rights have been comprehensively recognized by Latin American states, including social rights, Indigenous peoples' rights, environmental rights, and new types of rights, such as the rights of nature and to "buen vivir" (good living).
 However, the implementation of rights in the region has often been weak and important challenges remain.
 The rights of Indigenous peoples, peasant communities and family farmers have in many cases been negatively affected by the extractive industries and large-scale agricultural production.
 The rights of workers in formal and informal sectors are also often insufficiently protected and problems of child labor and modern slavery persist in the region.
-5 Contents In this course, students will first acquire knowledge on international human rights and their legal recognition and implementation in Latin America.
+In this course, students will first acquire knowledge on international human rights and their legal recognition and implementation in Latin America.
 Second, we will analyze and discuss relevant governance instruments for protecting human rights in the context of business activities.
 Among them are human rights impact assessments (HRIA); human rights due diligence (HRDD) systems; free, prior and informed consent processes (FPIC); and human rights-related lawsuits in national and international courts.
 For analyzing these instruments in a context-sensitive way, we will have a closer look at actor constellations, institutional environments, policy processes and contestation and conflict dynamics.
 Based on the gained insights, we will explore different paths for transformation towards a better protection of human rights in the context of business activities in Latin America.
 This course will consist of input provided by the lecturer, the reading and discussion of academic literature, interactive group exercises, presentations on specific cases by students and the discussion of audiovisual documents.
+6 Learning objectives and skills Participating students - gain important knowledge about international human rights and human rights issues in Latin America - learn to analyze governance instruments for human rights (and environmental) protection in a context-sensitive way - discuss and critically reflect upon existing challenges and ways to overcome them - practice to apply important concepts and theories to concrete cases

-6 Learning objectives and skills Participating students - gain important knowledge about international human rights and human rights issues in Latin America - learn to analyze governance instruments for human rights (and environmental) protection in a context-sensitive way - discuss and critically reflect upon existing challenges and ways to overcome them - practice to apply important concepts and theories to concrete cases 7 Prerequisites None 8 Integration in curriculum no Integration in curriculum available!
-9 Module compatibility 10 Method of examination Seminar achievement The presentation consists of briefly presenting a case and discussing governance instruments for protecting human rights in a specific context (ca. 15 min).
+7 Prerequisites None 8 Integration in curriculum no Integration in curriculum available!
+9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Seminar achievement The presentation consists of briefly presenting a case and discussing governance instruments for protecting human rights in a specific context (ca. 15 min).
 The performance assessment refers to an assessment of the contributions in class (interactive exercises, discussion of literature, etc.).
 The short term paper is an academic essay that summarizes and discusses the case presented during the seminar (ca. 2,500 words).
-11 Grading procedure Seminar achievement (100%) Presentation: 40% Short term paper: 40% Performance assessment: 20% 12 Module frequency Every second semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography All necessary materials will be provided via StudOn
+11 Grading procedure Seminar achievement (100%) Presentation: 40% Short term paper: 40% Performance assessment: 20% 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography All necessary materials will be provided via StudOn